 Like many 3-letter acronyms, CNP can be intimidating, frustrating and even demotivating for owners of local businesses.
 But it doesn’t have to be.

-CNP transactions, or card not present transactions, take place when you attempt to process a debit or credit card for payment without having the card on hand.
+CNP transactions take place when you attempt to process a debit or credit card for payment without having the card on hand.
 Sound out-of-the-ordinary?
 It’s not at all.

 CNP transactions are incredibly common.
 They occur when someone places an order or pays for services rendered online, by mail or fax, and even by phone.
 Recurring payments can also be considered CNP transactions.